In 2021, judge warned of gay bar attacker’s shootout plans

 COLORADO SPRINGS, Colo.
-(AP) — A judge who dismissed a 2021 kidnapping case against the Colorado gay nightclub shooter warned last year that the defendant had been stockpiling weapons and planning a shootout, and needed mental health treatment or “it’s going to be so bad.”
+(AP) — A judge dismissed the 2021 kidnapping case against the Colorado gay nightclub shooter even though she had previously raised concerns about the defendant stockpiling weapons and explosives and planning a shootout, court transcripts obtained Friday by The Associated Press reveal.

+Relatives, including the grandparents who claimed to have been kidnapped, had also told Judge Robin Chittum in August last year about Anderson Aldrich’s struggles with mental illness, during a hearing at which the judge said Aldrich needed treatment or “it’s going to be so bad,” according to the documents.

+Yet no mention was made during Aldrich’s dismissal hearing this past July of the suspect’s violent behavior or the status of any mental health treatment.

 Five people were killed and 17 wounded in the Nov.
 19 attack.
 Aldrich was charged last week with 305 criminal counts, including hate crimes and murder.
-Aldrich’s public defender has declined to talk about the case under Colorado judiciary rules.
+Aldrich’s public defender has declined to talk about the case, and investigators have not released a motive.

-The judge’s comments came during a preliminary hearing on charges that Aldrich kidnapped their grandparents, and had previously been under a court seal that was lifted last week.
+Chittum’s comments in Aldrich’s kidnapping case had previously been under a court seal that was lifted last week.
+Chittum’s assistant Chad Dees said Friday that the judge declined to comment.

-“You clearly have been planning for something else,” Chittum told Aldrich during the hearing, after the defendant testified about an affinity for shooting firearms and a history of mental health problems.
+“You clearly have been planning for something else,” Chittum told Aldrich during the August 2021 hearing, the transcripts show, after the defendant testified about an affinity for shooting firearms and a history of mental health problems.

 “It didn’t have to do with your grandma and grandpa.
 It was saving all these firearms and trying to make this bomb, and making statements about other people being involved in some sort of shootout and a huge thing.
 And then that’s kind of what it turned into,” the judge said.

-Chittum’s assistant Chad Dees said Friday that the judge declined to comment.
+“I also went to the (shooting range) as often as I could since the age of 16,” Aldrich testified, the transcripts show.
+“My mom and I would go … sometimes multiple times a week and have fun shooting.
+This is a major pastime for me.
+Going to school, working and then relaxing at the shooting range.
+It was highly therapeutic for me.”

+When Aldrich’s grandparents made plans to move to Florida, the suspect started drinking liquor regularly and smoking heroin leading up to a 2021 bomb threat.

-The 2021 charges against Aldrich — who had stockpiled explosives and allegedly spoke of plans to become the “next mass killer” before engaging in an armed standoff with SWAT teams — were thrown out during a four-minute hearing this past July at which the prosecution didn’t even argue to keep the case active.
+The charges in that case against Aldrich — who had stockpiled explosives and allegedly spoke of plans to become the “next mass killer” before engaging in an armed standoff with SWAT teams — were thrown out during a four-minute hearing this past July at which the prosecution didn’t even argue to keep the case active.

-Chittum, who received a letter last year from relatives of the grandparents warning that Aldrich was “certain” to commit murder if freed, granted defense attorneys’ motion to dismiss the case because a deadline was looming to bring it to trial.

-There was no discussion at that July hearing about Aldrich’s mental health treatment, violent past, or exploring options to compel Aldrich’s grandparents and mother to testify.
+The prosecution was the responsibility solely of the district attorney, said Ian Farrell, associate professor at the University of Denver Sturm College of Law, noting that judges like Chittum have no power to force charges.

+“Since a deadline for proceeding with (Aldrich’s) trial was coming up and the prosecution clearly was not ready to proceed … the trial judge had no choice but to dismiss the case,” Farrell said.

 During the 2021 standoff, Aldrich allegedly told the frightened grandparents about firearms and bomb-making material in the basement of the home they all shared.
 Aldrich vowed not to let the grandparents interfere with plans to “go out in a blaze.”

+The FBI had received a tip on Aldrich a day before the threat but closed out the case just weeks later with no federal charges filed.

-By August 2021, when Aldrich bonded out of jail, the grandparents were describing the suspect as a “sweet young” person, according to District Attorney Michael Allen.
-At two subsequent hearings that fall, defense attorneys described how Aldrich was attending therapy sessions for trauma, PTSD and mental health and was on lethargy-inducing medications, the transcripts show.
+By August 2021, when Aldrich bonded out of jail, the grandparents were describing the suspect as a “sweet young” person, according to the transcripts.
+At two subsequent hearings that fall, defense attorneys described how Aldrich was attending therapy and was on medications, the transcripts show.

 In an October 2021 courtroom exchange, Chittum told Aldrich to “hang in there with the meds.”